nirajvnec/testLTC/README.md

+Hi John,

+I noticed that the new changes for Merlin are now available in production.
+Could you please provide your sign-off?

+Best regards,
+Niraj

 Hi Binoy,

 Could you please confirm if the deployment of Merlin Jap has commenced?
 If it hasn't, please let me know the expected start time.